nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 ## The motivation

-{{< figure src="featured.jpg" caption="Whenever something touched this red cap, the system woke up from suspend." >}}
+{{< figure src="featured.jpg" caption="Whenever something touches the red cap, the system wakes up from suspend/s2idle." >}}

 I've used ThinkPad T14 Gen 3 AMD for 2 years, and I recently purchased T14 **Gen 5** AMD.
 The previous system as Gen 3 annoyed me so much because the laptop randomly woke up from suspend even inside a backpack on its own, heated up the confined air in it, and drained the battery pretty fast as a consequence.
-Basically Gen 3 was too sensitive to any events.
-Whenever a USB Type-C cable is plugged in as a power source or whenever something touches the TrackPoint **even if a display on a closed lid slightly makes contact with the red cap, the system wakes up from suspend**.
+Basically it's too sensitive to any events.
+For example, whenever a USB Type-C cable is plugged in as a power source or whenever something touches the TrackPoint **even if a display on a closed lid slightly makes contact with the red cap, the system wakes up from suspend**.
 It was uncontrollable.

-I was hoping that Gen 5 would make a difference and it did when it comes to the power source event.
-However, frequent wakeup due to the TrackPoint event remained the same so I started to dig in.
+I was hoping that Gen 5 would make a difference, and it did when it comes to the power source event.
+However, frequent wakeups due to the TrackPoint event remained the same so I started to dig in.

 ## Disabling touchpad as a wakeup source on T14 Gen 5 AMD

 Disabling touchpad events as a wakeup source is straightforward.
-You should be able to find the touchpad device, `ELAN0676:00 04F3:3195 Touchpad`, in the udev device tree as follows.
+The touchpad device, `ELAN0676:00 04F3:3195 Touchpad`, can be found in the udev device tree as follows.

 ```bash
 $ udevadm info --tree